 Does My Head Look Big in This?
 By Randa Abdel-Fattah.

 My very first Book in my entire life and it’s unforgettable experience to read.
 I bought this book in 2015 after I read it twice in 2014.
-I read it over and over again with feeling bored of it.
+I read it over and over again without feeling bored of it.
 Every single word mean a thousand story.

 If you haven’t read this book, here’s the summary I got in the internet.